1580 HWY 68 North, Oak Ridge, NC 27310

 This is a great question!
 As previously stated, an orthodontist is a type of dentist.
 This may lead you to think that you can go to someone who specializes in orthodontics for a regular check-up or a dental emergency.
 This is usually not the case.

-Orthodontists are almost exclusively working with patients to resolve issues that arise as over teeth alignment, jaw shape, and structure as well as how a person’s bite is set up.
+Orthodontists are almost exclusively working with patients to resolve issues that arise from over- or under-teeth alignment, jaw shape, and structure as well as how a person’s bite is set up.
 Orthodontists are usually the professionals that use tools like braces and retainers.
 These doctors generally do not handle regular cleanings or emergencies.
 If the tooth issue has nothing to do with tooth alignment of any kind, you are most likely going to go to a general dentist.

 More specifically, orthodontists generally treat:

-- Crooked teeth (generally but also severe cases
+5. Crooked teeth (generally, but also severe cases

 If you are looking to have regular cleaning, you are going to go to a general dentist.
 If you are looking to have cosmetic treatments (like veneers, whitening, etc.), you will need to visit a dentist.
 You should visit a general dentist if you need crowns, dental implants, wisdom teeth consultations, or gum repair.